Computer Science Graduate Admissions

 - Statement of Purpose - Our guidance can be found here.pdf

-Phase 1 Pre-Application Evaluation Timeline: You can expect a decision within 2 weeks.
+Phase 1 Pre-Application Evaluation Timeline: You can expect a decision within 2 to 4 weeks.
 If approved you will be invited to continue your application for a final admission decision.

 Phase 2 Final Application